Students and scholars are stranded after Trump bars travel for nationals from 7 countries

 Students and scholars are among those affected by a sweeping executive order banning entry into the U.S. from seven Muslim-majority nations.

-An executive order signed by President Trump late Friday afternoon -- immediately barring immigrants and nonimmigrant visitors from seven Muslim-majority countries from entering the U.S. -- has had immediate effects on scholars and students.
-More than 17,000 students in the U.S. come from the seven countries widely reported to be impacted by the immediate 90-day entry ban: Iran, Iraq, Libya, Somalia, Sudan, Syria and Yemen.
+An executive order signed by President Trump late Friday afternoon immediately barring immigrants and nonimmigrant visitors from seven Muslim-majority countries from entering the U.S. has had immediate effects on scholars and students.
+More than 17,000 students in the U.S. come from the seven countries affected by the immediate 90-day entry ban: Iran, Iraq, Libya, Somalia, Sudan, Syria and Yemen.

 The American Civil Liberties Union reported late Saturday that a federal judge had granted its request to temporarily block the deportations of individuals from the seven countries who found themselves trapped in airports nationwide after the ban went into effect.
-The temporary injunction prevents the U.S. government from removing any individuals from those countries with approved refugee applications or valid immigrant or non-immigrant visas.
+The entry ban, however, remains in place.

 Trump's executive order only deals with entry to the U.S. It does not direct the removal of those already present, but it does mean that people who are lawfully present from the seven affected countries might not be able to get back into the country if they leave, even those who hold student visas that allow such travel.

 One such student, Ali Abdi, tweeted Friday, "I am an Iranian Ph.D. student at Yale Uni.
 Now overseas to do research.
-Trump's EO might prevent me from returning to the U.S.!"
+Trump's EO [executive order] might prevent me from returning to the U.S.!"

 Abdi, a fourth-year anthropology student, said in a Skype interview he traveled the weekend immediately following Trump’s inauguration from New York to the United Arab Emirates to apply for a visa for Afghanistan, where he’s doing his dissertation research.